picnoir/ex-hack/README.md

    look for occurrences of the symbols retrieved in the previous step.
 8. **Generate the HTML documentation**: we render the ex-hack SQLite database into a static HTML documentation.
-This documentation can either be served on the web, either consulted locally.
+This documentation can either be served on the web, or consulted locally.

 ## Development Tooling